akira-kurogane/mongodb-guide/content/connecting_guide/cs_nw_details/drivers/_index.md

         return body.firstElementFieldName();
     }
 ```

+Take the key name from the first key-value pair.
+End of function.

 A lesson from this is that order in BSON can matter (at least to MongoDB).
 Important for driver developers, but not application programmers as the driver API will take care of this point for you.